 501.603-3 Appointment.

-(a) Certificate of appointment.

-(1) HCAs approve warrants and appoint contracting officers, prior to issuance of the SF-1402.

-(b) Types of appointments.
+* * * (b) Types of appointments.
 Candidates are nominated for either an interim[a temporary] or permanent appointment.

 (1) Interim appointments.
 Interim appointments are for a specified period of time.
 Personnel who hold interim warrants must complete all training required for a permanent warrant within 1 year of the interim appointment.
 Personnel who hold interim warrants above the simplified level must complete all training and formal education required for a permanent warrant within 3 years of the interim appointment.[(1) Temporary appointments.
 Temporary appointments are for a specified period of time and are issued in support of an emergency or for a specific project.
 Candidates for a temporary warrant must satisfy all training, education, experience, certification, and continuous learning requirements to obtain and maintain the warrant.]